overwolf/overwolf.github.io/docs/topics/logs-trace.md

 ## OW Helpers info

-In this section you can see the Overwolf Helpers starting (Hyperlink to the section about helpers)
+In this section you can see the Overwolf Helpers starting:

 ```
 2021-07-20 10:21:05,728 (INFO) [26][7788]  OverwolfHelpersProcesesManager - Launching helper OverwolfHelper.exe: 0